-The School is a dynamic, international establishment strengthened by a variety of assets: its partnerships, its regional siting within the Greater Paris Project, its participation in the I-SITE FUTURE program of excellence, along with its upcoming membership in the Gustave Eiffel University group.
-A number of its teachers share their time between the School and prestigious foreign centers of research and learning (Harvard University, EPFL -Lausanne, Academia di architettura - Mendrisio, etc) and a large part of its teaching team was trained abroad or practices their specialty internationally.
+The School is a dynamic, international establishment strengthened by a variety of assets: its partnerships, its regional siting within the Greater Paris Project, its participation in the I-SITE FUTURE program of excellence, in addition to its decision to join the Gustave Eiffel University group.
+A number of its teachers share their time between the School and prestigious foreign centers of research and learning (Harvard University, EPFL -Lausanne, Academia di architettura - Mendrisio, etc.) and a large part of its teaching team was trained abroad or practices their specialty internationally.
 This international dimension of its faculty allows the School to easily liaise with other establishments which facilitates bringing internationally recognized architects and teachers for conferences or pedagogical activities and events.

 In order to promote student mobility, international partnerships have been developed around selected establishments and organizations according to the pertinence of their activities, their pedagogical and scientific projects.
 These targeted partners are augmented from year to year leading to collaborative efforts, initiatives, Erasmus programs and internships, conferences by invited teachers, and exhibitions.